CiscoSecurity/sxo-05-security-workflows/docs/workflows/0001-talos-blog.md

 These steps are executed for each new or updated blog post the parent workflow discovers on the Talos blog.

 1. Fetch the blog post content and strip out any HTML
-1. Request a CTR access token and inspect the blog post content for observables
+1. Request a Threat Response access token and inspect the blog post content for observables
-1. Loop through each observable and get its CTR disposition
+1. Loop through each observable and get its Threat Response disposition
-1. For observables that weren't clean, conduct CTR enrichment to get sightings
+1. For observables that weren't clean, conduct Threat Response enrichment to get sightings
 1. For modules with sightings, build the text to post to Webex
-1. Create the CTR casebook and, if a teams room is provided, post a message to Webex
+1. Create the SecureX casebook and, if a teams room is provided, post a message to Webex

 ---